Exator921/Locker/README.md

 ##

-_This application is free use but can not be altered, redistributed is allowed by the guidelines of the GPL-3.0 license and as long as proper credit is given._
+_This application is free use but can not be altered.
+Redistribution is allowed by the guidelines of the GPL-3.0 license and as long as proper credit is given._

 _© 2022 Exator911_